How Do I Become a Cardiovascular Technologist?

 Graduates will be able to find employment at hospitals, echocardiography labs, cardiac catheterization labs, cardiology offices, outpatient cardiovascular labs, and other industry-related facilities.

-Orange Coast College offers an associate in science degree in echocardiography and vascular ultrasound and a certificate of completion in electrocardiography technician for prospective cardiovascular technologists.
+Orange Coast College offers an associate of science degree in cardiovascular technology and a certificate of completion in electrocardiography technician for prospective cardiovascular technologists.

 The certificate program will prepare students for jobs such as electrocardiogram technicians, stress-test technicians, Holter-monitor technicians, pacemaker technicians, or monitor (telemetry) technicians.
 The associate degree will prepare students for entry-level positions such as cardiovascular technologists, echocardiographers/echocardiography technologists, or cerebrovascular ultrasound technologists, performing echocardiography, cardiac ultrasound, or other non-invasive tests.